 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Wolddrind have been found, including Waldron, Walrond, Walrand, Waldren, Waldrond and others.

 Early Notables of the Wolddrind family (pre 1700)

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Wolddrind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Wolddrind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wolddrind family to Ireland

 Some of the Wolddrind family moved to Ireland, but this topic is not covered in this excerpt.